Hidden Symbols & Meanings on Currencies Around the World –

 Since 2005, Switzerland had begun the process of changing how the face of their currency would be presented to the world.
 The 20 franc featured above is one of nine in the new series of banknotes that are expected to be fully released by 2019.
 Years prior, the Swiss nation had depicted only the portraits of famous peoples on their notes, but this will be the first series in their history to break away from that tradition and instead, feature a hand.
 The hand on this 20 franc is meant to symbolize the whole people of Switzerland and can be interpreted as the nation working together towards a purpose.
 The hand is depicted in action to be holding a prism, reflecting light, and the light itself is designed to be the key motif of this note.
 The other notes, designed by Manuela Pfrunder, are said to represent the many facets of Switzerland and each of them will portray the concepts of time, light, wind, water, matter and language, which are key aspects of Switzerland’s growth and scientific discovery.

 Travelers often visit a foreign country to admire its landmarks and learn more about its history.
 Studying a nation’s currency can easily be the best place to start.
-Uncovering secrets and learning a nation’s symbols is almost like treasure hunting in history class.
+Uncovering secrets hidden symbols and learning about a nation is almost like treasure hunting in history class.
 Taking time to discern the designs that graphic artists work so hard to create can definitely be rewarding too, as it not only brings the observer satisfaction in having greater knowledge about another country, but it can also leave them with a higher appreciation of their own.